ibm-cloud-docs/databases-for-redis/high-availability.md

 {{site.data.keyword.databases-for-redis_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

+## Database HA Features

 {{site.data.keyword.databases-for-redis}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with two data members in a master/replica configuration and kept in sync using asynchronous replication.
 High-availability is monitored and managed with a quorum of three [Redis sentinels](https://redis.io/topics/sentinel).

 By default, data persistence is enabled on all deployments and your data is written to disk.
 The data persistence model uses [preamble snapshots and AOF (Append Only File)](https://redis.io/topics/persistence).
 The interval for Redis to write to disk (fsync) is set to [once every second](https://redis.io/topics/persistence#how-durable-is-the-append-only-file).

 You can turn off data persistence, which is useful for [configuring Redis as a cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache).

-## Application-level High-Availability
+## HA for your Application

 Applications that communicate over networks and cloud services are subject to transient connection failures.
-You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

-Because {{site.data.keyword.databases-for-redis}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
-This can occasionally cause short intervals where your database is unavailable.
-It can also cause a the database to trigger a graceful fail-over, retry, and reconnect.
-It takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption.
-Failovers generally take less than 30 seconds.
+Also, because {{site.data.keyword.databases-for-redis}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
+These operations can cause a short blip in connectivity or trigger a failover.
+In the event of a failover, it takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption.

-Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.
+You want to design your applications to handle a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

+Many Redis clients have features for error checking and handling.
+For example,
+- The python client [`Redis.py`](https://github.com/andymccurdy/redis-py#connections) throws a `ConnectionError` when a connection fails and another command is run.
+It also has the ability to issue health checks periodically or before commands.
+- The Java client [`Jedis`](https://github.com/xetorthio/jedis/wiki) throws a `JedisConnectionException` when it can't reach the database, and it tries to reconnect.
+However, it doesn't automatically retry a command, as not every command is safe to retry or run multiple times.
+- The C# driver [`StackExchange.Redis`](https://stackexchange.github.io/StackExchange.Redis/Configuration#configuration-options) has adjustable parameters for client-side timeout, reconnect, and retry logic.
+You can tune these to suit your application requirements.

+A good example of cloud-ready application development using the Node.js client `ioredis` is in the IBM Developer article [Error detection and handling with Redis](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/).

+In all cases, you should consult your client's documentation to help you design a stable application that checks for connectivity, re-connects when disconnected, and retries commands when it makes sense for your application to do so.
+{: .tip}

 Several minutes of database unavailability or connection interruption is not expected.
-Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.
+Open a [support ticket](/docs/get-support?topic=get-support-getting-customer-support) with details if you have time periods longer than a minute with no connectivity so we can investigate.

-## Performance

-{{site.data.keyword.databases-for-redis}} deployments do not auto-scale.
-You can scale your deployments [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling).
-There are a few factors to consider if you are concerned about the performance of your deployment.

-### Memory Policies

-By default, deployments are configured with a `noeviction` policy.
-All data is kept in memory until the `maxmemory` limit is reached and Redis returns an error if the memory limit is exceeded.
-The `maxmemory` is set to 85% of a data node's available memory, so your node doesn't run out of system resources.
-For example, the minimum size deployment has 1 GB RAM per node, and its `maxmemory` is set to 858993459 bytes.

-You can scale the amount of memory to accommodate more data, and you can configure the `maxmemory` setting to tune memory usage.
-The [Redis documentation](https://redis.io/topics/memory-optimization#memory-allocation) has some good information on memory behavior and tuning `maxmemory`.

-You can also configure your deployment to use [Redis as a cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache), allowing Redis to evict data out of memory once the memory limit has been reached.

-### Disk IOPS

-The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume.
-Storage volumes for {{site.data.keyword.databases-for-redis}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
-By default, a deployment starts with persistence enabled.
-It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk can alleviate a performance bottleneck.

-### Monitoring your deployment
+## Monitoring the state of your databases

-Deployment owners can [monitor](/docs/services/databases-for-redis?topic=cloud-databases-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in resource usage, you can manually scale your service's resources up to avoid hitting any limits that affect deployment operations.
+{{site.data.keyword.databases-for-redis}} has [{{site.data.keyword.la_full_notm}} integration](/docs/services/databases-for-redis?topic=cloud-databases-logging) so that you can view live and historical logs.

+Checking your deployment's logs helps you monitor the state of HA and replication for your deployment.
+If you are having persistent issues with your applications, logs can also provide insight to what is happening on your databases when you are experiencing connection failures or other disruptions.

 ## SLA